traefik/traefik-migration-tool/readme.md

 # traefik-migration

-traefik-migration is a tool to migrate ingress to traefik IngressRoute ressources.
+traefik-migration is a tool to migrate ingress to traefik IngressRoute resources.

 ## Usage